briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

     2. _(2)_ Maximize the interest received on public moneys of the Municipality.
-Interest on active deposits shall be paid or credited by the Municipality’s designated eligible depositories at least quarterly and when funds are withdrawn, computing the time of payment from the date of deposit.
+Interest on active deposits shall be paid or credited by the Municipality's designated eligible depositories at least quarterly and when funds are withdrawn, computing the time of payment from the date of deposit.
     No service charge shall be made by a designated eligible depository against an active deposit or collected from or paid by the Director of Finance